-A. The following school-based personal care services shall be covered:

-1. basic personal care, toileting and grooming activities, including bathing, care of the hair and assistance with clothing;

-2. assistance with bladder and/or bowel requirements or problems, including helping the client to and from the bathroom or assisting the client with bedpan routines, but excluding catheterization;

-3. assistance with eating and food, nutrition, and diet activities, including preparation of meals for the recipient only;

-4. performance of incidental household services essential to the client's health and comfort in her/his home; and

-EXAMPLES: Changing and washing bed linens and rearranging furniture to enable the recipient to move about more easily in his/her own home.

-5. accompanying, but not transporting, the recipient to and from his/her physician and/or medical facility for necessary medical services.

-B. EPSDT personal care services are not:

-1. to be provided to meet childcare needs nor as a substitute for the parent in the absence of the parent;

-2. allowable for the purpose of providing respite care to the primary caregiver; and

-3. reimbursable when provided in an educational setting if the services duplicate services that are or must be provided by the Department of Education.

-C. Documentation for EPSDT PCS provided shall include at a minimum, the following:

-1. documentation of approval of services by BHSF or its designee;

-2. daily notes by PCS provider denoting date of service, services provided (checklist is adequate);

-3. total number of hours worked;

-4. time period worked;

-5. condition of recipient;

-6. service provision difficulties;

-7. justification for not providing scheduled services; and

-8. any other pertinent information.

-D. There must be a clear audit trail between:

-1. the prescribing physician;

-2. the local education agency;

-3. the individual providing the personal care services to the recipient; and

-4. the services provided and reimbursed by Medicaid.
+- A. The following school-based personal care services shall be covered: - 1. basic personal care, toileting, diapering, and grooming activities; - 2. assistance with bladder and/or bowel requirements or problems, including helping the child to and from the bathroom, but excluding catheterization; - 3. assistance with eating and food, nutrition, and diet activities; - 4. accompanying, but not transporting, the recipient to and from his/her physician and/or medical facility for necessary medical services; and - 5. provides assistance with transfers, positioning and repositioning. - B. Documentation for EPSDT PCS provided shall include, at a minimum, the following: - 1. daily notes by PCS provider denoting date of service: - 2. services provided; - 3. total number of hours worked; - 4. time period worked; - 5. condition of recipient; - 6. service provision difficulties; - 7. justification for not providing scheduled services; and - 8. any other pertinent information. - C. There must be a clear audit trail between: - 1. the prescribing physician; - 2. the local education agency; - 3. the individual providing the personal care services to the recipient; and - 4. the services provided and reimbursed by Medicaid.